 Technology and the information revolution have opened a vast world of knowledge to all of us.
 Translators must develop work habits and methods that allow them to make the best use of search tools and other resources.
-Looking for extra-textual information is an essential component of translation, albeit one often overlooked or taken for granted.
+Looking for extra-textual information is an essential component of perfect translation, albeit one often overlooked or taken for granted.

 Translation mistakes or poor renditions happen often, translators and revisers could avoid them if the translator had looked for additional information.
 Translators often deal with highly specialized, unfamiliar, or heavily negotiated documents without being involved in the process that generated them.
-They need to complement their substantive information with further research to deliver a reliable translation.
+They need to complement their substantive information with further research to deliver a perfect translation.

 Common Obstacles in transferring Meaning

 Having overcome novelties and ambiguities, the translator now has a clear idea of what was the author of the utterance says in the source sentence.
 The ensuing journey is to transfer the meaning to a new cultural and linguistic context and to dress it appropriately so a new audience can perceive it.
 That journey can also be fraught with challenges.
 Here are two challenges that the translator often may encounter while translating or revising:

 Equivalency is about finding an expression in the target language to convey the same idea expressed in the source language.
 It is one of the most intractable difficulties in translation because some words or expressions may not yet coin in the target language, or they may not have a well-delimited equivalence.